alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 The most recent addition to this setup is the portable iMac clone.

-When I was moving house last year, I was moving my iMac and all my backup drives in the same car.
+When I was moving house last year, I had my iMac and all my backup drives in the same car.
 If I'd had an accident, all my backups would disappear at once, and I'd be stuck downloading 600GB of files from Backblaze.
-The extra drive was a small cost, but makes it much easier to restore if that worst-case scenario ever happens.
+The extra drive was a small cost, but should make it much easier to restore if that worst-case scenario ever happens.

-At some point I'll replace the other drives plugged into my iMac -- they're both three years old, and approaching the end of their reliable lives.
+Soon I need to replace the other drives plugged into my iMac -- they're both three years old, and approaching the end of their reliable lives.
 The current pair are both desktop hard drives, with dedicated power supplies.
 I'll probably replace them with bus-powered, portable drives, to tidy up my desk.

 I don't have any local backups of my laptop, and I'm not planning to change that.
-The only files I keep on there are things I'm actively working on, which also go in Dropbox and GitHub.
+The only files I keep on the laptop are things I'm actively working on, which also go in Dropbox and GitHub.

 So that's my backup system.

 It's not perfect, but I'm happy with it.
 My last drive failure was three years ago, and I didn't lose a single file.
-I don't lose sleep wondering if a hard drive is about to fail and lose all my data.
+I don't lose sleep wondering if a disk is about to fail and lose all my data.

 If you already have a backup system in place, use the Myspace disaster as a prompt to review it.
 Are there gaps?